Start date: September 2022

 On this programme, you will find yourself among like-minded students who will be your allies during your studies – and in some cases, the co-founders with whom you will establish your future business.

-The latest rankings from the Complete University Guide (2021) place UCL School of Management 4th (out of 130) in the UK for Business and Management Studies, while the Guardian’s 2021 rankings for Business, Management and Marketing place UCL School of Management 5th in the UK.
-The MSc Entrepreneurship programme achieved a 95% Overall Satisfaction score in the 2020 Postgraduate Taught Experience Survey (PTES), previously 95% in 2019 and 92% in 2018.
+The latest rankings from the Complete University Guide (2022) place UCL School of Management 3rd (out of 122) in the UK for Business and Management Studies, and the Guardian's 2022 rankings for Business, Management and Marketing place UCL School of Management 3rd in the UK.
+The MSc Entrepreneurship programme achieved a 91% Overall Satisfaction score in the 2021 Postgraduate Taught Experience Survey (PTES), with 99% of students agreeing that they would recommend UCL to prospective students.
 This is an exceptionally strong performance and reflects the outstanding quality of our teaching, culture, and facilities.

 In summary, this course is suitable for anyone who: